mangalam-research/salve/README.rst

-Salve (Schema-Aware Library for Validation and Edition) is a JavaScript library which implements a validator able to validate an XML document on the basis of a subset of RelaxNG.
+Salve (Schema-Aware Library for Validation and Edition) is a JavaScript library which implements a validator able to validate an XML document on the basis of a subset of Relax NG (RNG).
 It is developed as part of the Buddhist Translators Workbench.
 It can be seen in action in `wed <https://github.com/mangalam-research/wed>`_.

-Plans are to support as much RelaxNG as possible but for now salve has, by conscious design, the following limitations:
+Plans are to support as much Relax NG as possible but for now salve has, by conscious design, the following limitations:

 * Does not support ``<interleave>``.